-Mains wired smoke detectors must be installed in any property made available for rent.
+Smoke detectors must be installed in any property made available for rent.
 Generally there must be one per floor, one per room that is frequently used by the occupant for general daytime living purposes, one for each circulation space ie halls and landings, one heat alarm in the kitchen and they should all be interlinked.
 However additional provision may be required in larger properties and it should be noted that mains wired smoke detectors may require Building Warrant.

-In addition a fire blanket should be installed in the kitchen area.
+In addition, a fire blanket should be installed in the kitchen area.

 Further information will be provided where necessary once we have inspected your property.

 Rented property must meet the repairing standard.
 A house meets this standard if: